30 CCW Chronic Conditions Period Prevalence, 2020

 Description:

 The age distribution of Medicare beneficiaries with selected chronic conditions is shown.
 Some conditions are comprised largely of older Medicare beneficiaries.
-For example, 85.5% of beneficiaries with claims for Alzheimer’s disease were 75 years of age or older; similarly, 61.9% of people with heart failure, 58.8% of those with colorectal cancer, 58.5% of those with chronic kidney disease (CKD), and 58.1% of those with treatment for stroke/TIA were 75 or older.
-Other conditions, such as depression, were comprised largely of younger beneficiaries (60.4% of beneficiaries treated for depression were 74 years of age or less).
+For example, 85.7% of beneficiaries with claims for Alzheimer’s disease were 75 years of age or older; similarly, 64.8% of people with heart failure, 61.9% of those with chronic kidney disease (CKD), 60.9% of those with treatment for stroke/TIA, and 60.0% of those with colorectal cancer, were 75 or older.
+Other conditions, such as depression, were comprised largely of younger beneficiaries (56.3% of beneficiaries treated for depression and 52.2% of beneficiaries treated for diabetes were 74 years of age or less).

 Technical Notes: